woof-software/streamer/docs/StreamerFactory.md

 Deploys a new Streamer instance.

-_For details of each parameter, check documentation for Streamer._
+_For details of each parameter, check documentation for Streamer.
+Do not send tokens to Streamer address precomputed before actual deployment.
+Use the address returned from the function._

 #### Return Values